A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Conclusions and outlook

-The trained SPiFOL network can be applied to homogenize arbitrary multiphase microstructures two orders of magnitude faster than conventional FFT solvers.
 Additionally, by leveraging the ZSSR capabilities of FNOs, the network can predict responses at different resolutions.
 However, the accuracy tends to decrease when the network is applied to finer resolutions than those it was trained for.
 This was also addressed by previous works such as \cite{sinha2024effectiveness, tran2021factorized}.
 We also observe that SPiFOL leads to lower test loss values when it benefits from the FNO architecture, and both test and training losses converge to similar levels when the training samples are sufficiently diverse.
 This highlights the potential of SPiFOL as a robust operator learning technique that does not require labeled data.
 While SPiFOL demonstrates remarkable accuracy and efficiency in capturing solutions to parametric PDEs, its applicability is inherently limited by the need to guarantee problem periodicity, restricting its use to specific problem types.
 Furthermore, incorporating physical constraints directly in Fourier space can be challenging and requires careful formulation to ensure consistency with the underlying physics.
 These limitations must be addressed when extending the method to more complex or non-periodic problems.